gajim/gajim-plugins/README.md

 ## How to install plugins

+**Note:** Some plugins have external dependencies that need to be installed separately.
+Check the [plugin's wiki page](https://dev.gajim.org/gajim/gajim-plugins/-/wikis/home#plugins-list) for details.

 There are several ways to install a plugin:

 - You can browse / download / enable / configure plugins from within Gajim via 'Gajim' > 'Plugins' menu.